 This is what Information Age Strategies is about.
 Looking at the ways that new information and new technology can be used to increase the economic intelligence and prosperity of humanity.
 By exploring how viable business plans can be built around knowledge that entertains, inspires and most importantly empowers people to improve their own lives and the lives of those around them.

-We aim to provide resources that help build a network of information systems, that can be used to create understanding & improve peoples knowledge of how to start a business, how to make money from home for themselves or at work in meaningful employment.
+Our aim is to provide resources that help build a network of information systems.
+Systems that can be used to create understanding & improve peoples knowledge of how to start a business, how to make money from home for themselves or at work in meaningful employment.
 We want people to be able use money management techniques that enable them to increase their passive income so they no longer have to rely on a job that may be unreliable in order to look after themselves.

 Our vision is of a world where as a global society we can eliminate poverty through education and have the freedom to live however we choose.
 A society of diverse cultures that value equity and encourage the pursuit of happiness, meaningful work and safety for all.